nirine1/nirine1/README.md

 - Developing an API Manager for a SaaS application
 - Configuring virtual machines for testing environments
 - Working with modern web technologies in an agile environment

-### 🏨 PHP/SQL Developer | AW Services France
-**April 2024 - June 2024**
-- Built a comprehensive booking platform (Booking.com/Airbnb style) using Laravel
 - Designed and implemented SQL database architecture
-- Delivered a full-featured SaaS solution
+- Built a full-featured SaaS solution

 ## 🎓 Education
 **Bachelor's in Computer Science** - Object-Oriented & Web Development